octobercms/docs/services-validation.md

     Validator::extend('foo', 'FooValidator@validate');

-Note that you will also need to define an error message for your custom rules.
-You can do so either using an inline custom message array or by adding an entry in the validation language file.

-#### Extending the validator class

-Instead of using Closure callbacks to extend the Validator, you may also extend the Validator class itself.
-To do so, write a Validator class that extends `Illuminate\Validation\Validator`.
-You may add validation methods to the class by prefixing them with `validate`:
+Once the Validator has been extended with your custom rule, you will need to add it to your rules definition.
+For example, you may add it to the `$rules` array of your model.

+    public $rules = [
+        'field' => 'foo'
+    ];

+#### Using Rule objects

+A `Rule` object represents a single reusable validation rule for your models that implements the `Illuminate\Contracts\Validation\Rule` contract.
+Each rule object must provide three methods: a `passes` method which determines if a given value passes validation, a `validate` method which is called on validation and a `message` method which defines the default fallback error message.

     <?php

-    class CustomValidator extends Illuminate\Validation\Validator
+    use Illuminate\Contracts\Validation\Rule;

+    class Uppercase implements Rule
     {
+        /**
+        * Determine if the validation rule passes.
+        *
+        * @param  string  $attribute
+        * @param  mixed  $value
+        * @return bool
+        */

-        public function validateFoo($attribute, $value, $parameters)
+        public function passes($attribute, $value)
         {
-            return $value == 'foo';
+            return strtoupper($value) === $value;
         }

+        /**
+        * Validation callback method.
+        *
+        * @param  string  $attribute
+        * @param  mixed  $value
+        * @param  array  $params
+        * @return bool
+        */
+        public function validate($attribute, $value, $params)
+        {
+            return $this->passes($attribute, $value);
         }

+        /**
+        * Get the validation error message.
+        *
+        * @return string
+        */
+        public function message()
+        {
+            return 'The :attribute must be uppercase.';
+        }
+    }

+To extend the Validator with your rule object, you may provide an instance of the class to the Validator `extend` method:

+    Validator::extend('uppercase', Uppercase::class);

+`Rule` objects should be stored in the **/rules** subdirectory inside your plugin directory.

+#### Defining the Error Message

+You will also need to define an error message for your custom rule.
+You can do so either using an inline custom message array or by adding an entry in the validation language file.
+This message should be placed in the first level of the array.

+    "foo" => "Your input was invalid!",

+    "accepted" => "The :attribute must be accepted.",

+With `Rule` objects, you can set a fallback error message by providing a `message` method that returns a string.

+When creating a custom validation rule, you may sometimes need to define custom placeholder replacements for error messages.
+You may do so by making a call to the `replacer` method on the Validator facade.
+You may also do this within the `boot` method of your plugin.

+    public function boot()
+    {
+        Validator::replacer('foo', function ($message, $attribute, $rule, $parameters) {
+            return str_replace(...);
+        });
+    }

+If you wish to support multiple languages with your error messages, you will need to listen for the `translator.beforeResolve` event in your plugin, as your plugin's `boot` method may be run before translation support is fully enabled.

+    public function boot()
+    {
+        //
+        Event::listen('translator.beforeResolve', function ($key, $replaces, $locale) {
+            if ($key === 'validation.uppercase') {
+                return Lang::get('plugin.name::lang.validation.uppercase');
+            }
+        });
+    }

 #### Registering a custom validator resolver

-Next, you need to register your custom Validator extension:
+If you wish to provide a large number of custom rules to your application, you can also define a validator resolver.
+Note that only one resolver may be defined per Validation instance, so it is not recommended to define a resolver in plugins unless you are using your own Validation instance and not the global Validator facade.

+To define a resolver, you may provide a Closure to the `resolver` method in the Validator facade.

     Validator::resolver(function($translator, $data, $rules, $messages, $customAttributes) {
         return new CustomValidator($translator, $data, $rules, $messages, $customAttributes);
     });

+Each rule supported within a resolver is defined using a `validateXXX` method.
+For example, the `foo` validation rule would look for a method called `validateFoo`.
+The `validate` method should return a boolean on whether a given `$value` passes validation.

+    public function validateFoo($attribute, $value, $parameters)
+    {
+        // return whether the value passes validation }

-When creating a custom validation rule, you may sometimes need to define custom placeholder replacements for error messages.
-You may do so by creating a custom Validator as described above, and adding a `replaceXXX` function to the validator.
+As with the Validator `replacer` method, you may sometimes need to define custom placeholder replacements for error messages.
+You may do this in a resolver by defining a `replaceXXX` method.

     protected function replaceFoo($message, $attribute, $rule, $parameters)
     {
         return str_replace(':foo', $parameters[0], $message);
     }

-If you would like to add a custom message "replacer" without extending the `Validator` class, you may use the `Validator::replacer` method:

-    Validator::replacer('rule', function($message, $attribute, $rule, $parameters) {
-        //
-    });